top of page

 As a crown prince of a glorious empire, he achieved outstanding military and political accomplishments.

-As a talented scholar, he made significant contributions to Chinese literature by collecting and preserving books and providing intelligent people with plenty of opportunities to be educated and promoted.
-His excellent and beautiful poems were left to the world as well.
+As a talented scholar, he made significant contributions to Chinese literature by collecting and preserving books, providing ample opportunities for intelligent individuals to receive education and advancement.
+Additionally, he left behind a collection of beautiful poems for the world to appreciate.

 As a politician, he implemented many insightful and beneficial political dreams and gained outstanding achievements.
 Objectively speaking, most of his essential decisions were brilliant, though with very wrong timing and pace.